Filmmaking is a term we all know and implicitly understand. But how exactly do we define filmmaking?

 - Sundance Screenwriters’ Lab.

+Film festivals can be an essential element to getting your film financed and backed.
 Film festivals are the hub of networking within the industry.
-It is the go to location in witnessing the latest upcoming film releases with countless amount of professionals and filmmakers on show.
+They’re the go to for witnessing the latest upcoming film releases with a countless amount of professionals on show.
+For fledgling filmmakers, festivals can often be a crucial step to attaining filmmaking jobs.

 “The Big Three” film festivals in the world include Cannes, Berlin, and Venice.
-But on the other end of the picture, there are amazing festivals suited to the medium to lower budget independent scene.
+But on the other end of the picture, there are amazing festivals suited to the medium to lower budget independent scene (as well as short films).

-Such festivals give a platform for great films which are generally catered to audiences who appreciate the art-house indie feel of cinema!
+Such festivals give a platform for films generally catered to audiences who appreciate the art-house, indie side of cinema!

 - Sundance Film Festival